marcomq/rust-xgboost/README.md

 XGBOOST_LIB_DIR=${HOMEBREW_PREFIX}/opt/xgboost/lib
 ```

-If you want to use it by yourself, you can disable the feature:
+If you want to use it by yourself, you can disable the use_prebuild_xgb feature:
 ```
 xgb = { version = "3.0.1",  default-features = false }
 ```